 There are a lot of different wah wah pedals out there, and many variations made by Dunlop themselves, including many artist models and a “Classic” model that is apparently more classic than the Original.

-But the Original Cry Baby is the pedal musicians have turned to for decades.
-Use it early in your signal chain, after any overdrive pedals, to spice up your solos or funkify your rhythm playing.
+But the Original Cry Baby is the pedal musicians have turned to for decades, and that's the one I have on my pedalboard.
+Use it early in your signal chain to spice up your solos or funkify your rhythm playing.

 More Cry Baby Models